 Monitoring SCE Platform Utilization

-This appendix explains how to monitor SCE platforms that are installed in real traffic.
+This module explains how to monitor SCE platforms that are installed in real traffic.

 •SCE Platform Utilization Indicators